centreon/centreon-documentation/cloud/ciam/ciam.md

 1. In the email, click **Accept invitation**.
 2. Enter your password, then click **Continue**.
 The Centreon CIAM site opens.
 3. In the top right corner of the screen, click the profile icon, then click **Edit profile**.
 You can then fill in your details.

+> You can change your password using the CIAM.